sealchain-project/sealchain/auxx/README.md

-# cardano-sl-auxx
+# sealchain-auxx

-This package implements a tool and language for connecting to Cardano SL node running locally and performing operations like inspecting the node's state and sending commands to the node.
+This package implements a tool and language for connecting to Sealchain node running locally and performing operations like inspecting the node's state and sending commands to the node.